czechmate777/assignment2/drunkbot/README.md

 ![alt tag](https://raw.github.com/yarko3/assignment2/master/drunkbot/Logo_small.png)

 We have decided to implement a chatbot who is somewhat intoxicated but coherent and able to learn from user interaction.
-This bot will interact with the user based on pre-programmed sentence structures as well as learned response constructs.
-Natural language processing will be used to determine parts of speech from user input.
+This bot will respond to the user based on both pre-programmed sentences, as well as dynamically generated sentences based off user input.
+A natural language processor will be used to determine parts of speech from user input.

 SDLC: Agile with Scrum
 -----------------------------
 Management is not required.
-The chatbot is a small project, and there is no need for anyone to have a place at the table as a manager or PM.
-Additionally, there are many, mostly non-complex or trivial, features that can be quickly implemented.
-This can be accomplished quickly, and means that there is not a dependence on complex testing, and additionally the tasks can be completed by individuals working on their own.
-Most features can be completed and implemented independent of the groupm so a simple backlog can be created and members can draw new tasks from it as they complete tasks.
+The chatbot is a small project, so there is no need to elect someone to a management position.
+Additionally, there are many simple features that can be quickly implemented, meaning that there is not a dependence on complex testing, and additionally the tasks can be completed by individuals working on their own.
+Because many of the tasks can be completed individually, a simple backlog can be created and members can draw new tasks from it as they complete their current objectives.
 Work in groups is unnecessary due to the size of team and project, and communication outside of the programming process is all that is necessary.

 Phases of SDLC
 --------------